 Dr Richard Tatham

-Trainee Patent Attorney
+Senior Patent Attorney

-Having graduated with an MSci in Natural Sciences from Durham University (with a focus on physics, mathematics and philosophy), Richard completed a PhD in Theoretical Physics at the University of St Andrews.
+Richard completed a PhD in Theoretical Physics at the University of St Andrews after graduating with an MSci in Natural Sciences from Durham University (with a focus on physics, mathematics and philosophy).
 Richard’s PhD studies concentrated primarily on quantum information theory, and in particular on non-classical correlations in and beyond quantum entanglement in bipartite continuous variable systems.
-He has published, and continues to publish, academic papers relating to quantum entanglement, quantum discord and quantum cryptography.
+He has published, and continues to occasionally publish, academic papers relating to quantum entanglement, quantum discord and quantum cryptography.
 Richard also studied the theory of transformation optics using metamaterials.
 He also speaks conversational Russian.